2024 Sexual Harassment Training Requirements By State (US)

 Each department in Tennessee must be assisted by the state Department of Personnel with planning and delivering sexual harassment prevention training to all public employees.

-Within thirty days of the employment date, Texas state employees must receive employment discrimination training, including sexual harassment training.
-Training must be repeated every two years.
+Texas state employees must receive employment discrimination training, including sexual harassment training, within thirty days of their employment date.
+The training must be repeated every two years.

-All state employers in Utah must provide sexual harassment training approved by the Department of Human Resources and Risk Management within ninety days of employment.
-Furthermore, they must provide a refresher training course every three years.
+All state employers in Utah must provide sexual harassment training approved by the Department of Human Resources and Risk Management within ninety days of employment and provide a refresher training course every three years.

 The executive order in Washington determines that every employee must take training on workplace harassment to eliminate sexual harassment.